larsschieffer/larsschieffer.github.io/pages/about.md

 # **About Me**

-Hi I am **{{ site.author.name }}** :wave:<br>
+Hi my name **{{ site.author.name }}** :wave:<br>
 <div style="text-align: justify"><span>
-A 23 year old master's student in computer science with a focus on neural networks and model verification.
+and I am a 23 year old master's student in computer science with the focus on neural networks and model verification.
 I recently submitted my master's thesis <b>JANI2PINS: The JANI front-end module for the LTSmin toolset</b>.
-Thus I'm excited to use my experience in computer science to support the digital transformation in Germany.
-If I do not code at my desk, I enjoy reading books as <a href="https://www.penguinrandomhouse.com/books/296832/atlas-shrugged-centennial-ed-hc-by-ayn-rand/">Atlas Shrugged</a> or <a href="https://www.ynharari.com/book/homo-deus/">Homo Deus: A Brief History of Tomorrow</a>.
+Now, I'm very excited to use my experience in computer science to support the digital transformation in Germany.
+Feel free to contact me via the details at the bottom of this page.
+If I do not code at my desk, I enjoy reading books as <a href="https://www.penguinrandomhouse.com/books/296832/atlas-shrugged-centennial-ed-hc-by-ayn-rand/">Atlas Shrugged</a> or <a style="word-break:break-all" href="https://www.ynharari.com/book/homo-deus/">Homo Deus: A Brief History of Tomorrow</a>.
 </span></div>